Communication Nation Episode 1: Speaking The Truth - Media Literacy & Misinformation

 Virginia Congresswoman Jennifer Wexton recently delivered a speech on the floor of Congress using an assistive technology voice, because of a health condition she has developed that has made speaking with her voice impossible.

-This show was produced by our Executive Producer, Katie Stone, with help from Senior Producer Christina Stella.
+This show was written and produced by Executive Producer, Katie Stone, with production help from Christina Stella, Eli Henley, Sarah Gabrielli, McKenzie Graunke, and Thaniel Lentz.
 Chad Scheer provided live engineering at Outpost Performance Space.
-Lorraine Archibald and Amber Arnett wrote our learning guides and activities.
-We also had support from 2024 Summer Intern Thaniel Lentz.
+Amber Shiel writes our learning guides with help on these from Lorraine Archibald and Amber Arnett.

 titleartistalbum